gbeine-foundry/pf2e-aos/MAPPINGS.md

   * [Elven Weapon Elegance](https://2e.aonprd.com/Feats.aspx?ID=20) on level 5
   * [Elven Weapon Expertise](https://2e.aonprd.com/Feats.aspx?ID=24) on level 13
 * The background provides no trained skill and no trained lore as both are granted through the heritage with the [Elven Lore](https://2e.aonprd.com/Feats.aspx?ID=13) feat.
+* The background grants an ability boost for DEX or WIS and a free ability boost
+* The background grants the [Express Rider](https://2e.aonprd.com/Feats.aspx?ID=2126) skill feat

 ### Waldelfen